 Are you a refugee and a client of the UAF?

-Then you can possibly make use of a mentor.
-This is a Dutch professional who shares his or her experience and network with you.
+You may be able to get a mentor.
+This is a Dutch professional who shares his or her experience and can introduce you to their network with you.

 Are you a doctor but not a refugee?

 Doctors, dentists and nurses must take a professional test as part of their diploma recognition.
-This test is called the beroepsinhoudelijke test (BI-test) in dutch.
-This test examines in which areas your knowledge and skills are equal to the Dutch level and in which areas perhaps not (yet).
-The content varies per profession.
+This test is called the beroepsinhoudelijke toets (BI-toets) in Dutch.
+This test examines which areas your knowledge and skills are equivalent to the Dutch level and which areas are perhaps not (yet).
+The content of the test varies per profession.
 It is possible to prepare for this test.
+Our experience is that preparation is very important to achieve a good result.
+It is not possible to retake the test.

-In preparation, you can participate in an information meeting about this test.
+You can attend in an information meeting about this test.
 This information meeting is given by the authority that administers the test.
+You will recieve information about this from them.

 Contents of the test

-Below you will find a link for each profession to read more information about the content of the test and preparation options.
+Below you will find a link for each profession to read more information about the content of the test and ways to prepare yourself.

 For nurses

-The Vocational Education Consortium is the implementing organization for the BI test for foreign qualified nurses.
+The Vocational Education Consortium (Consortium Beroepsonderwijs) is the implementing organization for the professional test for foreign qualified nurses.
 Information about (the content of) this test can be found at: Foreign graduates.
-Here you will find, among other things, a study guide for the preparations and examples for the knowledge test.
+Here you can find a study guide for the preparations, various training options and examples off the knowledge test.

 For doctors

-- The digital books of the clinical subjects are available via the website https://studeergeneeskunde.nl/.
+- Ddigital books for clinical subjects are available via the website https://studeergeneeskunde.nl/.

 Please note!
 The books about scenarios that can also be found on this website are not suitable for preparation of the BI test. - On the Compendium Medicine website you will find a summary of basic medical knowledge in a number of volumes.